 Bryan tried higos con queso for the first time.

-Where Is Ingapirca?
+Where is Ingapirca?

 Ingapirca is in the province of Cañar in the Andes mountains of Ecuador.
 It is located just outside of a town with the same name.
 The town was named after the site.
 It is just over an hour north from the city of Cuenca.

 You can take the bus from Cuenca and hire a guide at the site (included in the entrance fee) but if you need a guide that speaks English fluently you might want to book with a travel company just to make sure.
-We traveled with Red Mangrove.

 If you take the bus you will want to get off at Cañar or El Tambo, and get another bus to the site (they run every half hour) or hire a taxi.
 It makes a nice day trip from Cuenca.